 Simply run the /local/bin/ldappasswd command as described above.
 You don't need to know your current LDAP password to change it.

 We do our best to follow the CIS password policy.
-Therefore, we need to enforce the following requirements on Kerberos and LDAP passwords:
+Therefore, we need to enforce the following requirements on LDAP passwords:

 - Passwords must contain at least three character classes.
 Character classes include lowercase letters, uppercase letters, digits, and punctuation marks.